AmandineHerrada/amandineherrada.github.io/content/talks/Embarquees/index.md

 location: Parc de la Tête d'Or, Lyon

 summary: Speed-dating between scientists and the general public on a boat.
 During the course of an afternoon, come and talk to interested people about your research in the middle of the Tête d'Or lake in Lyon.
 abstract: 'Speed-dating between scientists and the general public on a boat.
-During the course of an afternoon, come and talk to interested people about your research in the middle of the Tête d'Or lake in Lyon.'
+During the course of an afternoon, come and talk to interested people about your research in the middle of a lake in Lyon.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.